MatthewYong/twufo/README.md

 - Errors and warnings that were found are related to Bootstrap and can be ignored

 ### Browser and mobile testing
-- No issues were found on Google Chrome, Mozilla Firefox and Microsoft Edge
+- No issues were found on Google Chrome, Mozilla Firefox, Microsoft Edge and Internet Explorer

 - No issues were found on any mobile devices